 - Is the research being conducted in an ethical way, consistent with the accepted standards for research involving human beings?

-Not practicable to obtain agreement
+Not practicable to obtain agreement or consent

 - the age of the information